jeffreyxparker/jeffreyxparker.github.io/_posts/2017-11-14-paywall-attribution.markdown

 ```
 ![Slide 9]({{ site.baseurl }}/img/slide_9.png)

 With decision trees, there is a way to mathematically assess each variables importance in the model.
 This makes for a nice graph.
-However, this does not neccessarily tell us if the paywalls lead towards or away from conversion.
+However, this does not necessarily tell us if the paywalls lead towards or away from conversion.

 ```{r}
 as.data.frame(fit1$variable.importance)